danidiaz/really-small-backpack-example/lesson2-signatures/README.md

 ## See also

-- The full syntax allowed in the `mixins:` field can be found on the corresponding section of the [Cabal User Guide](https://cabal.readthedocs.io/en/latest/cabal-package.html#pkg-field-mixins).
+- The full syntax allowed in the `mixins:` field can be found in the corresponding section of the [Cabal User Guide](https://cabal.readthedocs.io/en/latest/cabal-package.html#pkg-field-mixins).